 Bharat: The consumer’s shopping expectations are shaped by three experiences.
 Firstly how digital commerce is so frictionless – no checkout line, ease of search and instant access to product information.
 Secondly how their personal digital assistants automate mundane tasks and thirdly how every industry attempts to interact with the consumer at a personal and experiential level.

 These and future experiences shape expectations and behavior in how they shop on-line or in physical spaces.
-Consumers expect greater ease, more personalization and more experiences.
+Consumers expect greater ease, more personalisation and more experiences.

 Interviewer: What changes are you seeing in terms of internal retailer operations?